 Have an open mind and meet as many new people as you can

-Whether or not this is a school you’re seriously considering, you need to give the school a chance and the people you meet a chance.
-Be open to meeting new people, smile and shake their hand and ask them questions!
+Whether or not this is a school you’re seriously considering, you need to give the school and the people you meet a chance.
+Be open to meeting new people, smile, and ask them questions!
 Ask them how they like it at the school, what are their favorite parts, their least favorite parts, and everything in between.
 How’s the food?
 What are the professors like?
 What are the weekends like on campus?
 All sorts of things that you wouldn’t necessarily get from the coach or a Google search.
 What better resource exists other than the people who live through it every single day?
-Ding, ding!
 There isn’t one.
-Take full advantage of the time you’re on campus.
+Take full advantage of the time you’re on campus to get to know the people and the vibe.

 Be smart with how you handle yourself with your actions and your social media

 Other than getting to know the athletes and the students you meet, there is a flip side to the experience that the people you meet are also meeting you!
 Be smart with what you say and how you act and what you decide to do with your time there.
 If your host athletes decide to show you around on a weekend night, be smart with whom you choose to hang out with.
-Also, don’t post things that you see, do, or what’s going on all over your social media.
-As far as you are concerned, nothing gets put on social media, especially something that could be taken out of context and or incriminate your status as a potential recruit.
+Also, don’t post everything all over your social media.
 The first thing that happens when you leave is the coach asks the athlete’s host what they, and the team, thought about you as a person and how your stay there was.
 Make sure they have positive things to say!

 There are certain things on a college overnight visit that you might not have experienced yet in your life.
-Be prepared to be exposed to some things that are out of the ordinary when it comes to what you see and might be asked to do.
+Be prepared to be exposed to some things that are out of the ordinary.
 The one piece of advice that i can give you is, don’t be that recruit.
-Don’t be that recruit that ruined their recruiting process by getting sick, going overboard, or not thinking before you act.
-It is not out of the realm of possibility that you could no longer be considered as a potential recruit if the overnight visit does not go well.
-Just as you’re taking the visit to understand the program, the culture, what life is like on campus, and meet potential new friends and teammates, the coach wants to get you on campus so that he/ she can see what you are like and get a better gauge on your personality and how you would fit into the dynamic of the team.
+The recruit that ruined their recruiting process by getting sick, going overboard, or not thinking before you act.
+It is possible that you could no longer be considered as a potential recruit if the overnight visit does not go well.
+Just as you’re taking the visit to understand the program, and meet potential new friends and teammates, the coach wants to get you on campus to see what you are like and get a better gauge on your personality and how you would fit into the dynamic of the team.
 Regardless if you think that the school is the right fit for you, coaches from other schools communicate amongst themselves, so be on your best behavior.
-Always afford yourself the best opportunity to be a desirable recruit.

 In closing, use your head, be professional and enjoy this experience.
 If you received an offer for an overnight, this means that the coach who is recruiting you have enough interest in you and might want to make you apart of their program.
 They want to get to know you better as well as let you get to see the school in a way that someone who doesn’t take an overnight wouldn’t.
 Enjoy the experience, have fun, but be smart.